Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

-Now we consider the general case of $V$ being a $\USB$ potential without any further assumptions.
-Then it can happen that $\bth$ is small, while $\hat v(\bth,\bxi)$ is not, so $\hat\psi(\bth,\bxi)$ obtained using \eqref{LP:solution} is large.
-This means that we cannot perform the weak GT, but we may ask whether there is a strong GT process that can succeed.
-Perhaps it is the case that, despite $\Psi$ being large, the commutator $[V,\Psi]$ is small nevertheless?
-The answer is yes and no. When we commute the parts of $V$ and $\Psi$ at frequencies $\bth$ of comparable length, the result is indeed small; however, when we commute the operator $e^{i\bth_1x}\hat v(\bth_1,D)$ with $e^{i\bth_2x}\hat\psi(\bth_2,D)$ and $\frac{|\bth_1|}{|\bth_2|}\gtrsim\rho$, the result will be large.
-Such terms ($V$ computed at some frequency commuting with $\Psi$ computed at a much smaller frequency) are the only contributions to our commutators that can be large; the rest of the terms are good in the sense that they decrease in size.
+\st{When we commute the parts of $V$ and $\Psi$ at frequencies $\bth$ of comparable length, the result is indeed small; however, when we commute the operator $e^{i\bth_1x}\hat v(\bth_1,D)$ with $e^{i\bth_2x}\hat\psi(\bth_2,D)$ and $\frac{|\bth_1|}{|\bth_2|}\gtrsim\rho$, the result will be large.
+Such terms ($V$ computed at some frequency commuting with $\Psi$ computed at a much smaller frequency) are the only contributions to our commutators that can be large; the rest of the terms are good in the sense that they decrease in size. }